apache/activemq-website/src/pluggable-storage-lockers.md

 This locker opens a JDBC transaction against a database table (`activemq_lock`) that lasts as long as the broker remains alive.
 This locks the entire table and prevents another broker from accessing the store.
 In most cases this will be a fairly long running JDBC transaction which occupies resources on the database over time.

-A problem with this locker can arise when the master broker crashes or loses its connection to the database causing the lock to remain in the database until the database responds to the half closed socket connection via a TCP timeout.
-The database lock expiry requirement can prevent the slave from starting some time.
+A problem with this locker can arise when the active broker crashes or loses its connection to the database causing the lock to remain in the database until the database responds to the half closed socket connection via a TCP timeout.
+The database lock expiry requirement can prevent the passive broker from starting some time.
 In addition, if the database supports failover, and the connection is dropped in the event of a replica failover, that JDBC transaction will be rolled back.
 The broker sees this as a failure.
-Both master and slave brokes will again compete for a lock.
+Both active and passive brokes will again compete for a lock.

 ### Lease Database Locker

 The Lease Database Locker was created to solve the shortcomings of the Database Locker.
 The Lease Database Locker does not open a long running JDBC transaction.
-Instead it lets the master broker acquire a lock that's valid for a fixed (usually short) duration after which it expires.
-To retain the lock the master broker must periodically extend the lock's lease before it expires.
-Simultaneously the slave broker checks periodically to see if the lease has expired.
-If, for whatever reason, the master broker fails to update its lease on the lock the slave will take ownership of the lock becoming the new master in the process.
+Instead it lets the active broker acquire a lock that's valid for a fixed (usually short) duration after which it expires.
+To retain the lock the active broker must periodically extend the lock's lease before it expires.
+Simultaneously the passive broker checks periodically to see if the lease has expired.
+If, for whatever reason, the active broker fails to update its lease on the lock the passive broker will take ownership of the lock becoming the new active broker in the process.
 The leased lock can survive a DB replica failover.

 #### Example:
 ```